 CALL FOR PUBLIC SUBMISSIONS

-The NSW commercial Lobster Fishery is subject to an annual catch cap.
+Harvest of Red Sea Urchin (Heliocidaris tuberculata) in the NSW Sea Urchin and Turban Shell Restricted Fishery is subject to an annual catch cap.
 This cap is determined by an independent committee known as the Total Allowable Fishing Committee (the TAF Committee), established under the Fisheries Management Act 1994.

-The TAF Committee invites stakeholders and interest groups to make submissions on the appropriate level of the Total Allowable Commercial Catch (TACC) for the Lobster Fishery for the August 2019 to July 2020 fishing period inclusive.
+The TAF Committee invites stakeholders and interest groups to make submissions on the appropriate level of the Total Allowable Commercial Catch (TACC) for Red Sea Urchin for the 2020 fishing period (January to December inclusive).

 Please note that, unless requested otherwise, submissions made to the TAF Committee are public documents, and therefore subject to Government information public access law.

 The TAF Committee is required to give effect to the objects of the Fisheries Management Act 1994; to have regard to all relevant scientific, industry, community, social and economic factors; and to make a determination with respect to the commercial fisheries.

 Legislation also requires the TAF Committee to have regard to:

 Closing date for submissions is 11 October 2019

 For further information, please contact Fisheries Manager Nicholas Giles on (02) 6691 9624.